rodprogramdev/100-days-of-code/log.md

 # Day 31: December 5, 2018
 Progress: Still stuck with the problem of aligning the feature boxes.
 Studied github pages.
 Thoughts: Wasn't able to code for 2 days due to other committments.

+# Day 32: December 7, 2018
+Progress: Was able to find how to arrange the cards in my feature grid section today.
+Thoughts: found the problem with the computation in the Grid system column layout.